ThomasMckeown/mvc/README.md

   # My System #

-  This system allows the user to look up characters and their details. the system will alway the user to filter character by their class as showen below:
+  This system allows the user to look up characters and their details.
+The system will alway the user to filter characters by their class as showen below.
+To do this you can click on the different class buttons.
+  This will change the characters that are displayed with the ones categorised by the class you clicked on:

   <img src="readMeImages/classes.png" height="200">

-  If these classes are not enough the can add as well as delete classes:
+  If these classes are not enough the can add as well as delete classes.
+This is done by clicking the delete button.
+  To add new classes simply type the class name into the text box and then click the add button:

   <img src="readMeImages/addClass.png" height="250">

-  The system also always the user to add new characters as the game is updated:
+  The system also always the user to add new characters as the game is updated.
+Once you have typed in all the characters details it will add it to the database and will be displayed under the class you categorised the character as:

   <img src="readMeImages/addCharacter.png" height="250">

-  If the user inputs details of a character incorrectly the system will also allow the user to edit the details:
+  If the user inputs details of a character incorrectly the system will also allow the user to edit the details.
+  Once you have changed the details click on the save changes button and the updated character will appear under the class you have categorised the character as:

   <img src="readMeImages/editCharacter.png" height="250">

-  The users can also view what the characters look like in game as well as add images for any new characters
+  The users can also view what the characters look like in game as well as add images for any new characters.
+  The user can click on choose file which will then promopt the user to input an image.
+Once the user has done that you then click on insert and the image will appear along eith the rest of the images:

   <img src="readMeImages/gallery.png" height="250">